 Global forecast “As a simple rule of thumb we think EM central banks with a high real policy rate and stable/appreciating currencies are more likely to cut their policy rates in coming weeks.
 On this basis central banks in India, the Philippines and Taiwan seemingly have room to cut rates.
 We also think that the South African Reserve Bank will cut rates at its policy meeting on 19th March, as long as the Rand remains broadly stable as it has been in the past week” [Emerging market central banks playing catch-up, 17 March 2020]

-Outcome South Africa, Philippines and Taiwan central banks cut policy rates 100, 50bp and 25bp, respectively, at their scheduled meetings on 19th March.
+Outcome South Africa, Philippines and Taiwan central banks cut policy rates 100, 50bp and 25bp, respectively, at their scheduled meetings on 19th March and Reserve Bank of India cut rates 75bp on 27th March.

 Asia forecast “However, we think the overall pace and magnitude of [central bank] policy rate cuts in Non-Japan Asia will be modest, for two reasons.”
 [Asian central bank policy rates – Scalpel not knife, 7 February 2020]